 The SEALs had an immediate issue they needed Tom to help solve.
 In both the Afghanistan war, which had been ongoing since October 2001, and the Iraq war, which had been ongoing since March 2003, the SEALs were detaining individuals and turning them over to local authorities, only to have them released and back on the battlefield within a couple of months.
 SEAL leadership believed if Tom deployed to Iraq with a SEAL team, he could work with Iraqi legal authorities to help them hold detainees accountable for their actions supporting Iraqi insurgents.

 Before Tom could deploy with the SEALs, he had to undergo intense training.
 Not only did he complete a mini-BUDS (Basic Underwater Demolition/SEAL) course and participate in the SEAL’s physical fitness training, but he also completed Survival, Evasion, Resistance and Escape (SERE) school, learned to speak basic Arabic, earned his Naval Parachutist Warfare Pin, attended interrogator school, and took an evasive driving course.
 By the time he was finished, he was in the best physical condition of his life, and he’d earned the trust and respect of the SEALs he worked with because they could see he understood and valued their culture.
-He wasn’t trying to become a SEAL – his Executive Officer asked if he wanted to put in a package to convert to SEAL and he said no. But he did want to put in the effort to build credibility so the SEALs would respect him and his advice once deployed.
+He wasn’t trying to become a SEAL – his Executive Officer asked if he wanted to put in a package to convert to SEAL and he said no. But he did want to put in the effort to build credibility so the SEALs would respect him and his advice once they deployed.

 Tom deployed to Iraq twice in support of Operation Iraqi Freedom with SEAL Team SEVEN, once from October 2004 through February 2005 and again from April 2005 until December 2005.
 Since he was among the first JAGs to deploy in the field with SEAL teams, he had no manual to go by or instructions to follow.
 He had to develop everything himself and was given free rein to do so.
 He initially traveled around Iraq in stripped down HUMVEES with only a rifle to defend himself, but eventually the team received the up-armored HUMVEES that were more effective in defending against the Improvised Explosive Devices (IEDs) insurgents placed along the roadways.
 This was a good thing, because in 2005, a HUMVEE Tom was riding in struck an IED.
 Tom was sure he would have been killed had the vehicle not had the extra armor built into its floor.
 Still, Tom and others in the vehicle were shaken up.
 Although Tom was checked out by a Navy corpsman and cleared for duty, he is pretty sure he sustained a concussion and still suffers from hearing loss.
 At the time, though, he didn’t want to admit he’d been injured.